loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-transactional/README.md

 # Producer Transactional

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Clients producer DSL.
+- The usage of the Kafka Clients producer DSL.
-- The use of Kafka transactions.
+- The usage of Kafka transactions.
-- The use of unit tests with a Mock producer.
+- The usage of unit tests with a Mock producer.

-This module produces <String,String> transactional records to two topics named FIRST_STRING_TOPIC and SECOND_STRING_TOPIC.
+This module produces transactional records of type `<String, String>` to two topics named `FIRST_STRING_TOPIC` and `SECOND_STRING_TOPIC`.

 ## Requirements